roykoush/rand_gen/README.md

 1. **pynput**
 2. **matplotlib**

-### Entangled inspired correlation Monte Carlo simulation of the Alice and Bob detector experiment
+### Entanglement inspired correlation Monte Carlo simulation of the Alice and Bob detector experiment

 The working of the simulation is made on the following algorithm (src - linked below in documentation):